Bachelor of Kinesiology (BKin)

 Completion Requirements:

-The complete BKin program consists of 20 full academic course credits (40 half-year course credits), three outdoor education courses, and certification in Standard First Aid and CPR level C.
+The complete BKin program consists of 20 full academic course credits (40 half-year course credits), and certification in Standard First Aid and CPR level C.

 Applications: One of KPE326H1/KPE329H1/KPE333H1/KPE340H1/KPE342H1/KPE380H1/KPE423H1/KPE427H1/KPE434H1/KPE461H1